fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/02_language_types.md

 Over time, garbage collection algorithms have undergone multiple changes, and the GC is running better and better.
 GC languages have also gained features which simplify problematic situations where resource can not be GC'ed.

-C++ started with basic abstraction (`new`, `delete` keywords) over C `malloc()`, `free()` and later has gained significant abstractions to further ease acquisition and release of resources (RAII idiom is the big thing here).
+C++ started with basic type abstraction (`new`, `delete` keywords) over C's manual management (`malloc()`, `free()`) and later has gained significant abstractions to further ease acquisition and release of resources (RAII idiom is the big thing here).
 Language offers various smart pointers and other zero-overhead wrappers which decide at compile time how resources are manipulated. `new` and `delete` are no longer used, unless someone writes own resource management abstractions.